sciguy/codebox/README.md

 # 📦 CodeBox - OpenCode Docker Environment

 A containerized OpenCode environment.
-This setup allows you to run OpenCode in a Docker container with automatic updates, multi-architecture support, and seamless integration with your local configuration files.
+This setup allows you to run OpenCode in a Docker container with automatic updates, multi-architecture support, and dynamic mounting of your current working directory into the container.

 ## Features

+- **Isolated workspace** - Only your current directory is mounted into the container, limiting OpenCode's access to other host files for safer operation
+- **Run from anywhere** - Launch OpenCode from any project directory with automatic mounting
 - Easily update to the latest version of OpenCode using the `--upgrade` option
 - Persistent configuration across containers
 - Multi-architecture support (ARM64/x86_64)